solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![The top toolbar is displayed with the Publish all button highlighted.](media/publishall_toolbarmenu.png)

 9. Since we want to filter on multiple sale year folders (Year=2018 and Year=2019) and copy only the 2018 and 2019 sales data, we will need to create a data flow to define the specific data that we wish to retrieve from our source dataset.
 A data flow allows you to graphically define dataset filters and transformations without writing code.
 These data flows can be leveraged as an activity in an orchestration pipeline.
-Create a new data flow by selecting **Develop** from the left menu, and in the **Develop** blade, expand the **+** button and select **Data flow**.
+Create a new data flow, start by selecting **Develop** from the left menu, and in the **Develop** blade, expand the **+** button and select **Data flow**.

     ![From the left menu, the Develop item is selected.
 From the Develop blade the + button is expanded with the Data flow item highlighted.](media/develop_newdataflow_menu.png)